Architecture

 You have the power to shape a space!

-Activity 1 under, in, on and above architecture
+Activity 2 – under, in, on and above architecture

 Architecture is construction of ideas and experiences in built space.
 It is also sculpture of natural light.
 Taking these two ideas, you will explore single spaces and forms that allow natural light to enter in different ways.
 In addition you will explore creating these spaces under ground, in the ground, on top of the ground and above the ground- all places architecture is built!
 Create 4 models that allow light to enter in different ways while responding to connections to the ground in different ways.
 Draw your four spaces from above, in section and in plan.
-Move your ideas around in your imagination, on paper, in construction and !
+Move your ideas around in your imagination, on paper, and in construction!

-Activity 2 Design A Pavilion!
+Activity 4 – Design A Pavilion!

 Design a pavilion for eating, playing games, doing homework, talking with friends.
 Design the floor plan of your pavilion at ¼"=1’-0" scale.
 Calculate square footages associated with the design.
 Include major features like doors and windows.
 Print the graph paper and draw the exterior elevations of your pavilion.
 Align them with your floor plan.